John Fowler & Co.: History

 During the Second World War, the Hunslet factory also produced Matilda, Cromwell, and Centaur tanks for the Army.
 Track castings were made at a Ministry of Supply factory built in 1943 at Sprotbrough, and after the war Fowler acquired this highly mechanised foundry.
 In 1947 Fowler came under the ownership of Marshall, Sons & Co. (themselves owned by Thomas W. Ward Ltd).
 The two companies produced agricultural tractors with Fowler focussing on the tracked versions, and Marshall on the wheeled versions.
 Although Fowler operated as a subsidiary of Marshall until at least 1966 the companies were eventually merged and the exhibits at the 1970 Smithfield show (three new Track Marshall tractors) are attributed to Marshall-Fowler Limited, John Fowler Works, Leeds.

 Production at the Hunslet factory finally ceased in early 1974, by which time production of both tracked and wheeled tractors had been moved to the Marshall works at Gainsborough.

+Construction equipment

+In the 1950s it was known for the 'Challenger 3' vehicle, 95hp, for construction, built from 1950.

 Preservation

 Around 700 Fowler engines have survived into preservation.
 These include 3 of the 4 Super Lions series of Showman's engines built in the 1930s.